cweirich/GettingAndCleaningDataCourseProject/Codebook.md

 ### The variables and transformations

 The script uses the *mountTable* function to do most of the job, fulfilling the requirements 2-4 of the assignment.
-The function received one parameter that defines if it should do the work for the "test" or "train" datasets.
+The function receives one parameter that defines if it should do the work for the "test" or "train" datasets.
-Given the parameter, it navigates the data directories, read the data files and create datasets for:
+Given the parameter, it navigates the data directories, reads the data files and create datasets for:
 * Subjects
 * Activities
 * Measurements

 And join those three datasets to create a single table that is returned.

-Note that these table has:
+Note that these table have:
 * Only the measurements on the mean and standard deviation (req.
 2)
 * Descriptive activity names (req.
 3)
 * Descriptive variable names (req.
 4).